Main Content

 After you open the Fuzzy Logic Designer app, you can:

-• Open an existing fuzzy inference system (FIS) from the MATLAB® workspace or a FIS file (*.fis).
+Open an existing FIS or FIS tree from the MATLAB® workspace or from a file.

-• Create a FIS based on input and output data.
+Create a type-1 FIS based on input and output data.

-After you open a FIS or create a new FIS structure, you must configure your system by defining:
+After you open a FIS or create a new FIS structure, configure your system by defining:

 After configuring your FIS, you can analyze its behavior within the app.
 For more information, see Analyze Fuzzy System Using Fuzzy Logic Designer.